The Constitution and Bylaws

 OFFICERS

-The officers of the Association shall consist of five members (in good standing) and shall be called the Executive Committee.
-They shall be nominated and elected at the Annual Meeting by the membership.
-Each officer shall be nominated and elected for each respective office.
+The officers of the Association shall consist of five members in good standing and shall be called the Executive Committee.
+There shall be a President, Vice President, Treasurer and Secretary.
+The fifth officer’s designation is open and shall be responsive to the needs of the Association.

 Section 2